owingit/owingit.github.io/_photo_gallery/couch.md

 ---
 image_path: /images/couch.jpg
-title: who remains there to lounge?
+title: Is there anyone left to lounge?
 ---